 The KVC team is organized in a small specialty practice setting.
-The physician component presently is performed by Robert L. Kistner M.D. who brings years of experience in venous diagnosis and treatment, and in research and education related to venous diseases.
-The nursing staff is enhanced with the addition of Emily Brewer, APRN along with Kay Suzuki, RN to provide expert diagnostic and treatment support in venous problems.
-The business staff is experienced in the details of insurance and other administrative considerations for your venous problems.
+The physician component is performed by Dr. Soohyun Kim and Dr. Robert Kistner who bring years of experience in venous diagnosis and treatment and in research and education related to venous diseases.
+Soohyun Kim M.D. is well versed in the most advanced technology and minimally invasive venous techniques and brings years of experience in phlebology and dedication to helping people in improving their quality of life.
+Our business staff is experienced in the details of insurance and other administrative considerations for your venous problems.

 The principles of patient care followed in this clinic are:

-- Accuracy in diagnosis of every case and this requires expert ultrasound imaging
+- Accuracy in the diagnosis of every case and this requires expert ultrasound imaging

 - Injection treatment of spider veins-cosmetic and symptomatic